Manorhaven, New York: Road

-Major roads in Manorhaven include Manhasset Avenue, Manorhaven Boulevard, and Shore Road/Sands Point Road.
-Manorhaven Boulevard underwent a major rehabilitation and beautification project in 2022.
+Major roads in Manorhaven include Manhasset Avenue, Manorhaven Boulevard (CR D44), Orchard Beach Boulevard, Sands Point Road, and Shore Road (CR E25).

 Road layout

 The majority of the street layout in Manorhaven resembles the traditional street grid.
 Manhasset Avenue in the southern part of the village is a notable exception, as it traverses the grid diagonally.
-Many streets use street-naming conventions of Native American tribes and places (i.e.: Mohegan Avenue) and of woods (i.e.: Cottonwood Road).
+Many streets use street-naming conventions of local Native American tribes and places (i.e.: Mohegan Avenue) and of woods (i.e.: Cottonwood Road).

 Bus

-As of August 2021, Manorhaven is served by one Nassau Inter-County Express bus route: the n23.
+As of July 2024, Manorhaven is served by one Nassau Inter-County Express (NICE) bus route: the n23, which runs between it and the Mineola Intermodal Center in the Village of Mineola.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Manorhaven.

 Power

-PSEG Long Island provides power to all homes and businesses within Manorhaven.
+PSEG Long Island, provides power to all homes and businesses within Manorhaven.

 Sewage

-Manorhaven maintains a village sanitary sewer system, which through a contract is transferred to and treated by the Port Washington Water Pollution Control District.
+Manorhaven maintains a village sanitary sewer system, which, through a contract, has its sewage transferred to – and treated by – the Port Washington Water Pollution Control District.